dassana-io/enterprise-docs/docs/integrations/webhook/url-validation.md

 # URL Validation

-You can use any endpoint url in the webhook integration page which meets following conditions
+You can use any endpoint url in the webhook integration page which meets following conditions:

 1. Only `HTTPS` urls are allowed
 2. Urls/IP Addresses cannot be in following CIDR ranges